Powers of 3 with few nonzero bits and a conjecture of Erd\H{o}s: Introduction

 \section{Introduction}

-Number theory is renowned as a field with very difficult problems that were originally inspired by elementary observations: One can find patterns among small integers that seem like they might hold for all integers, but whose proofs (or disproofs!) are elusive.
-The most famous example of such a problem may be Fermat's Last Theorem~\cite{TaylorWiles1995,Wiles1995}, which took 350 years --- and the development of a vast amount of technical machinery --- to prove, but other examples are provided by the Twin Prime Conjecture and the Goldbach Conjecture.
-Spotting a pattern in the integers can be the beginning of a long and arduous path of investigation that is not guaranteed to end with a proof.
-Nevertheless, we begin this paper with some numerical observations.
+To introduce our topic, we begin with some numerical observations.
 For an integer $x\ge 0$, consider the binary representation of $3^x$.
 In Table~\ref{T:binary} we give this representation for $x \le 25$, and we tabulate the number of bits in the binary representation together with the number of those bits that are equal to~$1$.

-Based on this limited data, it looks like about half of the bits of the binary representation of $3^x$ are equal to $1$, which is what you would expect if $3^x$ behaves like a random integer of the appropriate size.
+Based on this limited data, it looks like about half of the bits of the binary representation of $3^x$ are equal to $1$, which is what one would expect if $3^x$ were to behave like a random integer of the appropriate size.
 Computations with larger values of $x$ seem to indicate that the fraction of $1$s does tend toward $1/2$ as $x$ increases to infinity, but proving that this is the case seems far beyond the reach of existing techniques.